privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 ..........................

-The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes in master-master replicatoin.
+The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes in master-master replication.
 The administrator sets up redundancy on the first configured node.
 On the second node the same version of privacyIDEA needs to be installed.
 No configuration needs to be done on the second node.
 The configuration and the token database is completely copied from the